keenanpayne/keenanpayne.com/posts/11ty-eleventy-introduction.md

 {% include type/p_large.html, content: "The most important advice I would give those choosing software for <em>any</em> project is to be mindful about what you’re choosing and why." %}

-Understand what problems you’re solving, determine which of these are most important, then choose a piece of software that seems to solve your most important problems in an ideal way.
+Understand what problems you’re solving, determine which of these are most important, then choose a piece of software that solves your most important problems in an ideal way.

 **If you're choosing the right tool for the job or at least _trying_ to, that's what matters.**